All posts

 Self-Hosting Difficulty: Easy (15-30 minutes with Docker Compose)

 Current Limitations: As a younger project, expect occasional missing quality-of-life features.
-Pinned messages only arrived in late 2024—Discord veterans had been requesting them since 2015.
-However, for communities prioritizing privacy over feature bloat, the trade-off is acceptable.
+For communities prioritizing privacy over feature completeness, the trade-off is acceptable.

-Best For: Gaming communities, friend groups, any Discord refugee wanting minimal relearning curve
+Best For: Gaming communities, friend groups, any Discord user wanting the minimal relearning curve.

-Migration Path: Create Revolt server → bulk-invite via link → run both platforms in parallel for 2-4 weeks → sunset Discord after March deadline.
+Migration Path: Create Revolt server, bulk-invite via link, run both platforms in parallel for 2-4 weeks, then sunset Discord after March.

 3. Mumble: Voice-Focused Excellence

-When milliseconds determine victory, Mumble has been the secret weapon of esports teams and serious gamers for over a decade.
-This open-source VoIP solution prioritizes audio quality and latency above all else.
+When milliseconds determine victory, Mumble is the tool of choice for esports teams and competitive gamers.
+This open-source VoIP solution has served competitive gaming communities for over a decade and prioritizes audio quality and latency above all else.

 Key Features:

-• Opus codec at 510kbps—significantly higher bit rate than Discord's standard offering
+• Opus codec at 510kbps, significantly higher than Discord's standard offering

 • Sub-20ms latency in ideal conditions (Discord averages 50-100ms)